Pottery Tools · Beginners · Product Reviews

 - No expert feedback on your technique

-- Air-dry clay isn't as strong as kiln-fired pottery
+- Air-dry clay isn't as strong as kiln-fired

 - Limited to hand-building (unless you buy a wheel kit)